Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 - This season, he's put up 8.9% of the Nuggets' attempted field goals, as he's averaging 8.3 per contest.

-- He's taken 4.2 threes per game, or 12.5% of his team's shots from beyond the arc this season.
+- He's attempted 4.2 threes per game, or 12.5% of his team's shots from beyond the arc this season.

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Suns, have a middling offensive tempo, ranking 19th with 101.4 possessions per contest.

-- Defensively, the Suns are ranked sixth in the league, giving up 111.6 points per contest.
+- Defensively, the Suns are sixth in the NBA, giving up 111.6 points per game.

-- On the glass, the Suns are ranked 11th in the league, allowing 42.9 rebounds per contest.
+- On the boards, the Suns are ranked 11th in the NBA, allowing 42.9 rebounds per game.

-- In terms of assists, the Suns have conceded 23.4 per game, third in the NBA.
+- Looking at assists, the Suns have allowed 23.4 per game, third in the league.

 - In terms of 3-pointers, the Suns have allowed 11.4 makes per game, third in the NBA.